If you do those things, your body will perform like a luxury vehicle. Not only will your body perform well, it will also look great!

 For a more in depth breakdown of Cacao, check out this video by Lifestyle Medicine.

 Keep in mind, there’s a such thing a too much of a good thing.
 The more processed cacao is, the more fat and sugar it’s going to have.
 Instead of dark chocolate, you can buy the pure cacao powder and use it in smoothies.
-Or, like I mentioned in the beginning of the article, make sure to get dark chocolate with a high percentage of cacao.
+Or it's also available in chunks.
+Putting a small bit in coffee is amazing!

 Here’s a link to cacao powder on Amazon.